Luis Arraez Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- Arraez leads Miami with an OBP of .431, plus a team-best slugging percentage of .461.
+- Arraez has an OPS of .925, fueled by an OBP of .441 to go with a slugging percentage of .484.
+All three of those stats lead Miami hitters this season.

-- Among the qualifying hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 53rd in slugging.
+- Among the qualified hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 35th in slugging.

+- In 80.0% of his 65 games this season, Arraez has picked up at least one hit.
+He's also had 29 multi-hit games.

-- He has homered in one of 64 games, and in 0.4% of his plate appearances.
+- He has gone deep in two of 65 games played this season, and in 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.